 - On the top bar, click on your account and under the Directory list, choose the Active Directory tenant where you wish to register your application.

-- Click on More Services in the left hand nav, and choose Azure Active Directory.
+- From the left hand navigation pane, choose Azure Active Directory.

-- Click on App registrations and choose Add.
+- Click on App registrations and choose New registration.

 <your_tenant_name>with the name of your Azure AD tenant.